David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Examples Not Conveniently Expressible In Sequence Language
 The below examples demonstrate certain common patterns that cannot be expressed in Aetherling.

+## List Reverse
+The hardware to implement this is a memory.
+The memory is written to and then read from.
+The total amount of time is equal to two times the length to reverse.

 ## Reorder
 This is going to become a deserialize, then a bunch of fsts and seconds (which I can desugar from an index operator), and then a serialize